 Often, carrying out a successful data migration means that teams need to transform the data, which happens early in the data migration process, before the data is moved to a new place.
 Data conversion does not include profiling, cleaning, validating, or—after the data has been moved—performing quality assurance tests on data.
-So it becomes less a question of data migration vs. data conversion and more a question of how a project includes data migration and data conversion.
+So it becomes less a question of data migration vs data conversion and more a question of how a project includes data migration and data conversion.

 Types of data migration

 These are not the only types of data migration, and a data migration project can include several types of data migration.
-For example, if an organization decides to move data from an on-premises server to a server operated by a cloud provider, that project might constitute a cloud migration and a database migration.
-The five categories are helpful because they provide a general outline of data migration scenarios and the reasons an organization may undertake that particular type of data migration.
+For example, if an organisation decides to move data from an on-premises server to a server operated by a cloud provider, that project might constitute a cloud migration and a database migration.
+The five categories are helpful because they provide a general outline of data migration scenarios and the reasons an organisation may undertake that particular type of data migration.

 Storage migrations are the most basic types of data migration, fitting the literal definition of data migration.
 These migrations consist of moving data from one storage device to a new or different storage device.
-That device can be in the same building or in a different datacenter that's far away.
+That device can be in the same building or in a different datacentre that's far away.
 The device may also be of a different kind, such as moving from a hard disk drive to a solid-state drive.
 Migrating data to the cloud or from one cloud provider to another is also a kind of storage migration, though the specifics of those types of data migration are better understood as cloud migrations.

 This type of data migration often requires data conversion because database migrations typically involve moving large amounts of data to an updated or different database engine or database management system.
 Database migrations are more complex than storage migrations because not only is more data being transferred, but that data is likely changing in format too.

-Database migrations may become necessary for organizations when they need to upgrade their database software, migrate a database to the cloud, or change database vendors.
+Database migrations may become necessary for organisations when they need to upgrade their database software, migrate a database to the cloud, or change database vendors.
 Before migration begins, teams must ensure there's proper capacity for the database and test to make sure that there will be no impact to the applications that use the database.